Breathing new life into oil rigs

 However, the actual transformation of the 450-tonne platform, weighing the same as three blue whales or 65 African elephants, did not start until July 2022, when it arrived at its destination to take up its new lease on life.
 Transported on a flatbed barge as large as a football pitch to the Tropicana and lifted by a crane over the seawall onto pre-constructed legs, the retired North Sea giant was turned into SEE MONSTER and enhanced with multiple bells and whistles, including renewable energy, sparking discussions about making use of such things in the future.

-During the time this art installation was open to the public, visitors were able to “pass behind the thrashing cascade of a 12-metre waterfall and under the shimmering scales into the cavernous underbelly of the beast,” find “hidden routes” within the “wild garden” to discover and explore the rehabilitated structure’s “new approaches to a more sustainable and greener future,” as underlined by NEWSUBSTANCE.
+During the time the art installation was open to the public, visitors were able to “pass behind the thrashing cascade of a 12-metre waterfall and under the shimmering scales into the cavernous underbelly of the beast,” find “hidden routes” within the “wild garden” to discover and explore the rehabilitated structure’s “new approaches to a more sustainable and greener future,” as underlined by NEWSUBSTANCE.

 Even though SEE MONSTER closed its doors after eight weeks of welcoming hundreds of thousands of visitors onboard and returned to its decommissioning cycle, there are many such structures, which are either at the end of their service life or nearing it, that could be put to use in similar projects.